vpawid/inputValidationpy/README.md

 ### Prerequisites

-First make a pull request from github or the command line to make a local copy of this repo.
+First clone the repo from github or the command line to make a local copy.

 Then install python: